javascript-que-son-las-funciones

 Calling Functions

-Once a function has been declared, it can be called at any time using its name, followed by the parameters you want to pass in parentheses.
+Once a function has been declared, it can be called at any time using its name, followed by the parameters you want to pass to it in parentheses.

-Continuing with the previous example, to call the greet function with the name “Luis”, it would be done as follows:
+Following the previous example, to call the greet function with the name “Luis”, you would do it as follows:

 greet("Luis");